skpm/dialog/README.md

 The `filters` specifies an array of file types that can be displayed, see `dialog.showOpenDialog` for an example.

-If a `callback` is passed, the API call will still be synchronous but the result will be passed via `callback(filename)`.
+If a `callback` is passed, the API call will be asynchronous and the result will be passed via `callback(filename)`.

 ### `dialog.showMessageBox([document, ]options[, callback])`